buhrmi/buhrmi/README.md

 I'm a web developer based in Da Nang, Vietnam.

 Currently working on my startup, [Shitcoin Society](https://www.shitcoinsociety.com), and its very first product, [Shitcoin Swap](https://www.shitcoinswap.com).

-You occasionally can find me [on Twitch](https://buhrmi.tv) streaming DJ sets.
+Sometimes you can also find me streaming DJ sets [on Twitch](https://buhrmi.tv).

 Here you can find some open source projects that I use in my projects.
 Maybe they're useful to you too.